Getting into character

 But after 30 or so advertorials like this, I discovered a strange anomaly.
 I actually write better ads for products I know little to nothing about.

-For some reason I struggled to come up with compelling copy for familiar products I knew inside out.
+For some reason I struggle coming up with compelling copy for familiar products I know inside out.

 It seems I'm a slave to facts and having a lot of them means I struggle to be minimalist.